What You Will Learn

 - Control Statements

 You will never learn to program by staring at PowerPoint slides.
 This section continues the hands-on, lab-centric approach established at the beginning of the course.
 It covers data structures and more detailed programming concepts.
-Next, we focus on invaluable tips and tricks to make you a better Python programmer and to show you how to debug your code.
+Next we will discuss how to effectively use Python Virtual Environments to resolve library conflict and organize your environment.
+Then you will learn how to use Microsoft's Visual Studio code to effectively debug your programs.
+We will show you valuable tips and tricks to make you a better Python programmer.
+Last, we will discuss many of the pitfalls you will encounter as you upgrade your code and dependent libraries from Python2 to Python3.

 - Tricks and Shortcuts

-In this section, we take on the role of a network defender with more logs to examine than there is time in the day.
+In this section we take on the role of a network defender with more logs to examine than there is time in the day.
 Attackers have penetrated the network and you will have to analyze the logs and packet captures to find them.
 We will discuss how to analyze network logs and packets to discover where the attackers are coming from and what they are doing.
 We will build scripts to empower continuous monitoring and disrupt the attackers before they exfiltrate your data.
-Forensicators and offensive security professional won't be left out because reading and writing files and parsing data is also an essential skill they will apply to their craft.
+Forensics and offensive security professional won't be left out because the skills we will be developing, such as reading and writing files and parsing data, are also essential skill for their craft.

 - File Operations